 Day 1 Transfer to Jaffna

-Most of us will fly into Colombo, so we will meet up there and travel by van to Jaffna.
+Most of us will fly into Colombo, but we meet up in nearby Negombo and travel by van to Jaffna.
 We’ll be based in the Heritage Hotel for two days, so we can settle in slowly and visit some of the sites closeby.

 Day 2 Point Pedro Loop 75 km loop